-The photos below show a stainless steel coupon that was soiled with a pigmented cosmetic foundation.
+The photos below show a similar stainless steel coupon that was soiled with a pigmented cosmetic foundation.
 An ineffective cleaning process was performed, leaving behind residues.
 The photo on the left represents inspection under typical fluorescent laboratory lighting.
-The residue is visible, but very faint.
-The photo on the right shows the same coupon under at 50W halogen lamp.
-The hazy residue becomes much more pronounced under the high intensity light source.
+The residue is visible but very faint.
+The photo on the right shows the same coupon under a 50W halogen lamp.
+The hazy residue becomes much more pronounced under the high-intensity light source.

 Dober has achieved successful cleaning of pigmented hazes using the following detergents:

-Viscosity modifiers, such as carbomers, celluloses and xanthan gum can swell creating a hydrophilic layer that is difficult for detergents to penetrate, making removal less effective.
+Viscosity modifiers, such as carbomers, celluloses, and xanthan gum can swell, creating a hydrophilic layer that is difficult for detergents to penetrate and making removal less effective.
 When hydrated, a thickened “gel layer” becomes visible.
-However, when these residues dry, the only evidence is a faint tan residue, or no residue at all.
-Because of this, when evaluating detergents on soils that contain these components, Dober looks for swelling during the final rise step, and also uses offset lighting to look for faint tan residues.
+However, when these residues dry, the only evidence is a faint tan residue or no residue at all.
+Because of this, when evaluating detergents on soils that contain these components, Dober looks for swelling during the final rise step and also uses offset lighting to look for faint tan residues.

 The photos below show a coupon soiled with a haircare product that has been thickened using a carbomer.
-After cleaning, the hydrophilic gel layer is only visible when they surface is wet.
+After cleaning, the hydrophilic gel layer is only visible when the surface is wet.
 Once dry, the residue can no longer be seen.
-After several repetitions of soiling and cleaning the same surface with an ineffective detergent, the residue builds-up and becomes visible.
+After several repetitions of soiling and cleaning the same surface with an ineffective detergent, the residue builds up and becomes visible.